COVESA/dlt-daemon/doc/dlt-daemon.1.md

 :   Directory for local fifo and user-pipes (Default: /tmp).
     Applications wanting to connect to a daemon using a custom directory need to be started with the environment variable DLT_PIPE_DIR set appropriately.

+-u

+:   The path to create the unix socket file (Default: /tmp/dlt).
+    Applications wanting to connect to a daemon using a custom socket file need to be started with the environment variable DLT_UNIX_SOCKET_NAME set appropriately.

 -p

 :   Port to monitor for incoming requests (Default: 3490)